dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc23/Vale_Predefined_Style.md

 - `StylesPath = styles` defines the directory where Vale looks for style rule definitions.
 - `MinAlertLevel = suggestion` configures Vale to display all alerts, including suggestions, warnings, and errors.
-- `Packages = Microsoft` directs Vale to include the Microsoft package, a pre-built style guide provided by Vale.
+- `Packages = Microsoft` directs Vale to include the Microsoft package.
 - `[*.md]` ensures that Vale applies style rules only to Markdown `(.md)` files.
 - `BasedOnStyles = Microsoft` instructs Vale to base its checking on the Microsoft style guidelines.